-A decision to start a new business is actually a good idea.
-Actually most of the youngsters of present era are eager to start their own business.
-After all difficult conversations, approaches and new ideas, business plans and so on, the very next question that rises is – what type of entity should we pick to kick-start our business?
+The decision to start a new business is actually a good idea.
+Actually, most of the youngsters of the present era are eager to start their own businesses.
+After all the difficult conversations, approaches and new ideas, business plans, and so on, the very next question that rises is – what type of entity should we pick to kick-start our business?

 Even the Business registration process in India has been simplified as it can be done online from anywhere, but selecting the type of entity is the biggest task.

 Most of the established start-ups are registered as private limited companies.
 The question is – What is so special about a private limited setup? and why do most of the founders prefer Private Limited companies?
 Why are other types of business setups, such as a partnership firm, One Person Company (OPC), Limited Liability Partnership (LLP), or a sole proprietorship not registered?